dmyTRUEk/SpecialMethodsOfProgramming/README.md

-# Solutions of tasks for "Special Methods of Programming"
+# Solutions of tasks for "Special Methods of Programming" by D

 Variant №2.